 were provided with the same amount of placebo pure water for 8 weeks.

 Those who consumed hydrogen rich water experienced improved glucose metabolism.

-This study evaluated the effects of drinking hydrogen rich water on 49 patients receiving radiotherapy
+A This study evaluated the effects of drinking hydrogen rich water on 49 patients receiving radiotherapy for

 In 2007, scientists discovered that hydrogen was a potent antioxidant that reduces harmful oxidants such as reactive oxygen species (ROS) to protect cells against oxidative stress.
 Since then, a large number of studies have explored therapeutic and preventive effects of hydrogen.
 These publications cover many biological effects against oxidative stress in almost all organs.
 Moreover, hydrogen has been discovered to play key roles in energy metabolism, anti-inflammatory, antiapoptotic and antiallergic effects.

 This diagram displays all currently known protective antioxidant effects on the body